By Christine Stohn, Director of Product Management

 Equally we will be extending options for libraries to prefer and choose which links to use.
 During the development phase we extensively worked with a group of libraries who tested links, gave feedback about their experience and made suggestions about how they would like to be able to specify their preferences.
 We’re extremely thankful for our testing partners’ assistance.
 Their help was invaluable.
 Ex Libris has a long tradition of working in close cooperation with customers, and that certainly played a critical role in the development of Quicklinks.

 Convenient delivery of material will remain an important focus for us, alongside the continued development of discovery functionality.
-New evolving delivery methods and services – from resource sharing to controlled digital lending (see also new NISO project) – impact also our discovery services.
+New evolving delivery methods and services – from interlibrary loan software for resource sharing to controlled digital lending (see also new NISO project) – impact also our discovery services.
 Convenience for users has become an even more prominent concept during the difficult times of lockdowns and working from home due to COVID-19.
 Though many users start their research in Google, this does not make library discovery any less important as the millions of searches conducted daily in our discovery systems demonstrate.

 Libraries offer a unique combination of expertise and services, among others curation and delivery.
 The combination of local and unique material with broadly available material, the ability to expand and narrow research and to use exploratory paths in high quality metadata, convenience in delivery and access, and incorporating library services into the user workflows is and will remain a key focus in the coming years.
 We’re excited that Quicklinks can play a role in this long-term strategy and bring more convenience to users.